willchen199/.Net_Maui_Chessboard/README.md

 Welcome to our innovative chess gaming experience powered by .NET MAUI, where the thrill of the game meets the convenience of cross-platform compatibility.

-we are applying promgraming with class and we are creating chess game that switch between iOS and Android devices without losing progress.
+We created a chess game that switches between iOS and Android devices without losing progress.

 Our game ensures that your ongoing matches, achievements, and preferences stay synchronized across platforms, providing a truly versatile gaming experience.